This blog may contain affiliate links. Read our disclosure policy for more info.

 For budget travelers, Pangea Pod Hotel is a great option.
 It’s a basic hotel with pod-style rooms with clean, well looked after facilities.
 The location is also really good and you are within walking distance to the ski lifts in Whistler Upper Village.
 One thing to note is this is not your typical hotel and it does lack privacy due to the style of rooms.
 However, for location and price, it’s the best low-cost option.

-If you can spend a little more (my typical category) then you can certainly get privacy in a good location.
-The Pinnacle Hotel Whistler is my personal choice when I visit Whistler (unless there’s a crazy deal somewhere else.)
-The hotel is located in the heart of Whistler Upper Village, features a fitness center, hot tub, pool, and restaurant.
+If you can spend a little more (my typical category), then you can certainly get privacy in a good location.
+The Pinnacle Hotel Whistler is located in the heart of Whistler Upper Village, and features a fitness center, hot tub, pool, and restaurant.
 On top of that, it’s only 500 meters from the chairlifts.

 For luxury travelers, I obviously love the Four Seasons Resort Whistler, but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
 Its location is perfect for luxury skiers because it’s only 250 meters from the closest gondola.
 On top of that, it has all the luxury facilities you’d expect such as a heated, outdoor pool and 2 hot tubs with mountain views, a fitness center, a spa and wellness center, as well as an included breakfast.
 Oh, and all suites have a full kitchen!